 Jackson broke with the Reverend Ralph Abernathy, who assumed leadership of the SCLC after King’s death and founded Operation PUSH (People United to Save Humanity) in 1971.
 The Chicago-based organisation sought to build a strong economic base within the black community.

 In 1983, Jackson travelled to Syria to secure the release of a captured American pilot, Navy Lt.
-Robert Goodman (pictured at left with Jackson), who was being held by the Syrian government.
+Robert Goodman (pictured with Jackson), who was being held by the Syrian government.
 Goodman had been shot down over Lebanon while on a mission to bomb Syrian positions in that country.

 After Jackson made a dramatic personal appeal to Syrian President Hafez al-Assad, Goodman was released.
 In June 1984 Jackson also negotiated the release of 22 Americans being held in Cuba after an invitation by Cuban president Fidel Castro.